-Due to having adverse side effects, like gastric lesions, caused by NSAIDs and tolerance and dependence induced by opiates, the use of these drugs as analgesic agents have not been successful in all the cases.
-Therefore, analgesic drugs lacking those effects are being searched all over the world as alternatives to NSAIDs and opiates.
-During this process, the investigation of the efficacy of plant-based drugs used in the traditional medicine have been paid great attention because they are cheap, have little side effects and according to WHO still about 80% of the world population rely mainly on plant based drugs (1).
+The investigation on the efficacy of plant-based drugs used in the traditional medicine have been paid great attention because they are cheap, have little side effects and according to WHO still about 80% of the world population rely mainly on plant based drugs (1).
 Nyctanthes arbor-tristis, (Fam.Oleaceae) is commonly known as Parijatham, Harsinghar and Night Jasmine.
 The leaves, flowers, seeds and bark of Nyctanthes arbor-tristis are widely used in traditional remedies and folkloric medicines in India.
 Widely distributed throughout India and also cultivated in gardens for its fragrant flowers (2, 3).
 The 50% ethanolic extract of the seeds, leaves, roots, flowers and stem of the plant has been proved to posses antiamoebic (4) and anti allergic properties (5).
-The arbortristoside A isolated from the seeds found to have antitumor activity (6).
-Many iridoid glycosides have been isolated from the leaves and seeds of the plant.
-These include arborside A, arborside B and arborside C (7).
-Earlier, we have reported the anxiolytic activity (8) and antidepressant activity (9) of leaf extract of Nyctanthes arbor- tristis.
-The seeds are used as anthelmintics and in alopecia.
-It is antibilious and an expectorant, and is also useful in bilious fevers (10).
-The powdered seeds are used to cure scurfy affections of scalp, piles and skin diseases (11).
+The indigenous people of Chittoor district, Andhra Pradesh (India) widely use the whole plant for treatment of cancer, root for fever, sciatica, anorexia; bark as expectorant (6).
+Earlier, we have reported the anxiolytic activity (7), antidepressant activity (8) and antiaggressive activity (9) in leaf extract and analgesic activity in fruit extract of Nyctanthes arbor-tristis (10).
+The present study was undertaken to evaluate analgesic activity of flower extract of Nyctanthes arbor-tristis in rodents.